microsoft/Mastering-the-Marketplace/saas/README.md

 ### Please help us improve this content for you

-We would very much appreciate 2-3 minutes of your time to [let us know](https://forms.office.com/r/0gCrzhSMkw) your feedback on the materials and to share your ideas for making this content better for you.
+We would very much appreciate 2-3 minutes of your time to [give us your feedback](https://forms.office.com/r/0gCrzhSMkw) on the materials and to share your ideas for making this content better for you.

 ---